Promotion and growth diagrams for fans of Dyck paths and vacillating tableaux: Chord diagrams

 satisfy the local rule of Section~\ref{section.promotion local rules}.

-Using this scheme we iteratively calculate promotion a total of $n$ times and depict the results in a diagram as seen in Figure~\ref{fig:promotion-diagram} on the left.
-This diagram consists of $n$ promotion schemes glued together.
+Using this schema we iteratively calculate promotion a total of $n$ times and depict the results in a diagram as seen in Figure~\ref{fig:promotion-diagram} on the left.
+This diagram consists of $n$ promotion schemas glued together.
 As $\mathsf{pr}^n =\mathsf{id}$, the labels on the top and the bottom row must be equal to $\mu^0,\dots,\mu^{n}$.